educandu/multitrack-audio-player/README.md

   autoLoad: true,
   // Optional, will automatically start from the beginning, when `start` is called
   // after the track has been played previously unto the very end.
 Default: false
+  loop: true,
+  // Optional, will automatically start from the beginning, when the end of the
+  // main track is reached (Play state will remain `started`).
+Default: false
   autoRewind: true,
   // Optional, has to be an object with two fields:
   // * `gain` (float between 0 and 1) that stands for the volume between 0% and 100%.